The fog swirls around my feet as I walk along the edge of the lake. There are shadows, swirling in the mist, light that moves and fades.

 “How,” I asked, scrambling away from him, cowering.
 The mud squished between my fingers through bundles of grass, wrapping around my hands like wool on the wheel.
 “I took the magic back!
 I threw the sword into the lake; gave it back to the lady.”

 Arthur pulled the sword from the scabbard and held it to the sky.
-I heard the bells of Glastonbury, the Christian bells, coming though the mist.
+I heard the bells of Glastonbury, the Christian bells, coming through the mist.
 I was blinded by the sound and when I opened my eyes again, the sword was melting away in the swirling white.
 Arther clasped the wound in his side, blood pouring like a fountain between his fingers.
 He fell to his knees and reached out to me, his blood mixing with the earth.

 “Why did you kill me, Sister?”